Bardobrave/Graph.js/README.md

 Graphs will fit by default to container's width and resize with the window automatically (however you can change those default behaviours).

+If you want to change the styles of default mouse move event tooltips you can do it within a css class named "graphTooltip".

 #Global Graph options
 <table id="Graph_options">